 ***All that glitters is not gold***

 This was about 1st year.
 Now coming to 2nd year.
 This is the lightest year you’ll have in your whole dual degree.
 But again, not too easy.
 You’ll only study your MSc.
-Branch in 2nd year and 3 humanities electives which are compulsory to complete in 2nd year.
+Branch in 2nd year and 3 humanities electives are compulsory to complete in 2nd year.

 Hope this has cleared your doubts.